tue-ropod/wirED/README.md

 # wirED
-The mulitple hypothesis implementation of ED
+The mulitple hypothesis plugin implementation of ED